open-education-api/specification/docs/governance/README.md

 ## Community

+Add link or inserted text outlining the role of the Community.

+## Working group

-Add link or inserted text
+Add link or inserted text outlining the role of the Working group.

 ## Bureau Edustandaard